Update: September 26, 2016:

 years, seven months and 6 days of good health.
 During those years she worked hard at school, and when school started

-in August 2016, she was in all honors courses as a sophomore in high school.
-She was a strong player on her school's
+in August 2016, she was in honors courses as a sophomore in high school.
+She was a strong player on her school's volleyball

-volleyball team.
-She worked tirelessly for Lily's Garden and helped to raise over a million dollars for childhood cancer
+team.
+She worked tirelessly for Lily's Garden and helped to raise over a million dollars for childhood cancer research.
+And

 Here's the story of Lily's first battle with leukemia: Lily was diagnosed with